 When I woke up the morning of May 6, 1945, there were no Germans.
 People in the first room went outside and came back in singing and dancing, and shouting, "The gates are open!
 There are no Germans!
 It looks like tanks are coming!"
 I was with three of my brother's friends from my town, Lazar, Baruch, and Mordecai.
 I said to them, "We cannot just lay here and die.
 Nobody will know we are here."
 So we decided to try to go outside.
-I had no strength to get up so I just turned and fell out of the bed.
-Everything was hurting.
-I couldn't walk.
-I was pulling myself with my fingers and pushing with one leg.
-It took us hours to get outside.
 The American tanks were there; soldiers were throwing candies.
+The

-The American in the tank was a black man - I had never seen a black man before.
+American in the tank was a black man - I had never seen a black man before.